openedx/edx-platform/docs/course_authors/source/specialized_problems.rst

    policy key (this key is at the top of the list).

    .. image:: Images/AdvancedModulesEmpty.gif
+     :alt: Image of the Manual Policy Definition section of the Advanced Settings page

 #.
 Under **Policy Value**, place your cursor between the brackets, and
    then enter the value for the type of problem that you want to create.